Ismail11270/Receipts-scanner/README.md

 # Receipts-scanner
-<h2>ON HOLD</h2>
+<h2></h2>
-Android app that scans and stores receipts data and possible other receipts, presents stats
+Android app prototype that scans and stores receipts data and possible other receipts, presents stats